Jason Baird Jackson

 - 2010-11: GPSO/IU Graduate School Faculty Mentor Award

 - Yuchi Ceremonial Life: Performance, Meaning and Tradition in a Contemporary American Indian Community.
-Studies in the Anthropology of North American Indians.
 (Lincoln: University of Nebraska Press, 2003).
+Find it here.